-Vermont law [24 VSA 4350(a)] requires each Regional Planning Commission to review the planning process of each of its member municipalities at least twice during a five-year period (or more frequently at the request of a municipality).
+Vermont law [24 VSA 4350(a)] requires each Regional Planning Commission to review the planning process of each of its member municipalities at least twice during an eight-year period (or more frequently at the request of a municipality).
 This “Guidelines” document identifies the procedures and standards that the CCRPC will use for approving the plans and confirming the planning processes of its member municipalities.
 A municipality that elects to have its planning process confirmed by the RPC obtains these benefits:

 - Eligibility to charge impact fees and to apply for municipal planning grants;

 - Greater certainty that the municipality’s plan will be recognized as an “adopted plan” [such as in Act 250 proceedings];